 - These properties apply to everything, including secondary indexes and other read and write transactions.

-- Read-only transactions achieve lower latency than writes by skipping the log, but with additional tricks, remain fully consistent.
+- Read-only transactions achieve lower latency than writes by skipping the log, while remaining fully consistent with additional safeguards.

 Unlike DynamoDB, Fauna shines in the same areas the SQL RDBMS does: modeling messy real-world interaction patterns that start simply but must evolve and scale over time.
 Unlike SQL, Fauna’s API and security model is designed for the modern era of mobile, browser, edge, and serverless applications.

 Like DynamoDB, and unlike the RDBMS, Fauna transparently manages operational concerns like replication, data consistency, and high availability.
 However, a major difference from DynamoDB is the scalability model.
 DynamoDB scales by predictively splitting and merging partitions based on observed throughput and storage capacity.
-By definition, this works well for predictable workloads, and less well for unpredictable ones, because autoscaling changes take time.
+By definition, this works well for predictable workloads, while being less ideal for unpredictable ones, because autoscaling changes take time

-Naturally, this design has a different cost structure than something like DynamoDB.
+Naturally, this design, and the related benefits, has a different cost structure than something like DynamoDB.
 For example, there is no way to create an unreplicated Fauna database or to disable transactions.
 Like DynamoDB, Fauna has metered pricing that scales with the resources your workload actually consumes.
 But unlike DynamoDB, you are not charged per low-level read and write operation, per replica, per index, because our base case is DynamoDB’s outlier case: the normalized, indexed data model, with the transactional, multi-region access pattern.

 Higher levels of abstraction exist to deliver higher levels of productivity.
-Fauna offers a much higher level of abstraction than DynamoDB, and our pricing reflects that as well — it includes by default everything that DynamoDB does not.
-At Fauna we want to provide a database with the highest possible level of abstraction, so that you don’t have to worry about any of the low level concerns at all.
+Fauna offers a much higher level of abstraction than DynamoDB, and our pricing reflects that as well — it includes by default key characteristics that DynamoDB does not.
+At Fauna we want to provide a database with the highest possible level of abstraction that solves the use cases you would traditionally turn to a relational database for, so that you don’t have to worry about any of the low level concerns at all.

 What is an API worth?

-Almost all other databases aside from DynamoDB and Fauna are delivered as managed cloud infrastructure, and billed on a provisioned basis that directly reflects the vendor’s costs and those costs alone.
+, and billed on a provisioned basis that directly reflects the vendor’s costs and those costs alone.
 Serverless infrastructure is relatively new — S3 is perhaps the first service with a serverless billing model to reach widespread adoption — and serverless databases are even newer.
 The serverless model in DynamoDB is a retrofit.
 It is essentially still a provisioned system with the addition of predictive autoscaling.

 The multi-tenancy of serverless infrastructure creates a fundamentally better customer experience.
 Who wants to pay for capacity they aren’t using?
 Who wants to have their application degrade because they didn’t buy enough capacity in advance?
 It’s also a better vendor experience, since no vendor wants to waste infrastructure, and it can be more environmentally friendly.